Audio-visual Multi-channel Integration and Recognition of Overlapped Speech: Conclusion

 \section{Conclusion}

 In this work, we propose an audio-visual multi-channel based recognition system for overlapped speech.
 A series of audio-visual multi-channel speech separation front-ends based on \textit{TF masking}, \textit{Filter\&Sum}, and \textit{mask-based MVDR} are developed.
-Jointly fine-tuning approaches are studied to integrate the separation and recognition components.
+Jointly fine-tuning approaches are studied to integrate the separation and the recognition components.
 The impact of visual occlusion is also investigated.
 Experiments suggest that the proposed system significantly outperforms the baseline audio-only multi-channel ASR system on overlapped speech constructed using either simulation or replaying of the LRS2 dataset, which demonstrate the advantages of the visual information for overlapped speech recognition.
-In the future, this work will be extended to: 1) further integrating an audio-video de-reverberation component; 2) multi-input multi-output AVSR systems facilitating speech separation and recognition for multi-talkers’ speech.
+In the future, this work will be extended to: 1) further integrating an audio-video de-reverberation component; 2) multi-input multi-output AVSR systems facilitating speech separation and recognition for multi-talkers’ speech, 3) more advanced visual occlusion restoration methods to address visual occlusion issue.